mBluebear/ecommerce-website/accessibility-testing-report.md

 ### {Michelle Holly Dugas}
 - She found the cake with no problem at all.
+- The tab function doesn't work for the small promo.
 _ She hated to listen to the voice.
 _ One of my link in the small promo does not work.
 _ The padding is so annoying.